onnx/turnkeyml/docs/lemonade/README.md

     lemonade -i facebook/opt-125m huggingface-load accuracy-mmlu --tests management
 ```

-That command will run just the management test from MMLU on your LLM and save the score to the lemonade cache at `~/.cache/lemonade`.
+This command will run just the management test from MMLU on your LLM and save the score to the lemonade cache at `~/.cache/lemonade`.
+You can also run other subject tests by replacing management with the new test subject name.
+For the full list of supported subjects, see the [MMLU Accuracy Read Me](mmlu_accuracy.md).

 You can run the full suite of MMLU subjects by omitting the `--test` argument.
 You can learn more about this with `lemonade accuracy-mmlu -h`.

 ## Benchmarking

-To measure the time-to-first-token and tokens/second of an LLM, try this:
+To measure the time-to-first-token and tokens/second of an LLM, try the following:

 OGA iGPU:
 ```bash